Last Updated on 3 weeks by traveldrafts

 After about 500 meters, the guide tells us the water section is over.
 First, we climb a huge rock, and then we have to take off our shoes as we cannot continue the tour with shoes on.
 We will enter the most protected area of the cave, and all precautions are necessary.
 We have to be very careful, especially where we step and with all the artifacts that we are going to find.

-Thus, we can go barefoot or in socks – it’s up to you, but we advise you to wear socks as they are much more comfortable.
+Thus, you can go barefoot or in socks – it’s up to you, but we recommend wearing socks for added comfort.
 Along the 200 meters, we will first find many Mayan artifacts and then some real skeletons.

-So far, the tour has been amazing and definitely fun.
+So far, the tour has been amazing and a lot of fun.
 It was almost worth it just for this, but this cave is, in fact, unique, and we are still missing the highlight – the artifacts and original human skeletons.

-After some instructions from the guide on what to do and where to walk, we enter the old Mayan World with hundreds of artifacts that are a thousand years old or more.
+Following the guide’s instructions on what to do and where to walk, we entered the old Mayan World, where hundreds of artifacts over a thousand years old await.
 In addition to their preservation, these objects are located where they were found and just as they were found.

 Where else in the world can we see the original artifacts and human remains precisely how they were left 1000 years ago?
 Not even archaeologists were allowed to touch it.
 It’s fascinating and helps to understand why there are so many precautions and limitations.